-A student is typically interim suspended within 12–24 hours of the university’s notice of an incident.
-If the student lives in university-owned housing, s/he must vacate her/his assigned space and turn in her/his room, apartment, or suite key by the date and time in which the interim suspension takes effect.
-The student cannot return to campus until an interim suspension review hearing or student conduct board hearing is conducted for the case.
+A student is typically placed on an interim suspension within 12 to 24 hours of the university’s notice of an incident.
+If the student lives in university-owned/operated housing, the student must vacate her/his room and turn in her/his room, apartment, or suite key by the date and time in which the interim suspension takes effect.
+The student cannot return to campus until a student conduct board hearing is conducted for the case.

-How is a student informed of her/his interim suspension?
+How is a student notified that they have been placed on an interim suspension?

-A letter from the vice president of Student Affairs is either hand-delivered to the suspended student, or the suspended student is required to pick up the letter from the Office of the Vice President of Student Affairs, Sutton Hall, Room 212.
-This letter provides the date and time that the interim suspension takes effect and explains the student’s right to have the interim suspension decision reviewed.
-In cases involving a victim of violence, that person is also informed of the interim suspension.
+A letter from or on behalf of the vice president for Student Affairs is either hand-delivered to the suspended student, or the suspended student is called and required to pick up the letter from the Office of the Vice President of Student Affairs, 212 Sutton Hall or the Office of Student Conduct, G11 Ruddock Hall.
+This letter provides the date and time that the interim suspension takes effect.

 What if a student misses classes during an interim suspension, but is later reinstated?